stich86/ZTE-MC7010/edl.md

 edl reset --resetmode=reset --loader=/path/to/prog_firehose.mbn
 ```

-In case the unit is stuck in DIAG mode (3 TTY), use this command to get it out:
+In case the unit is stuck in DIAG mode (3 TTY), use these commands to get it out:
 ```
 qc_diag.py cmd 4baa000000
 qc_diag.py cmd 290200